JB713/Olympic_Medal_Dashboard/README.md

 Finally, it was analyzed how many people does it take to win one medal relative to total population.

 ## Technology
 For this dashboard, for data cleanup, wranglig, slicing and ETL, python libraries pandas and numpy were heavily used.
 The database was deployed to Postgresql, a relational database in second normal form was created.
 For the necessary api routes, Flask with python was used.
-HTML, CSS and JavaScript (more specifiallyBootstrap, plotly.js, leaflet.js and d3.js) were used for the frontend of the dashboard.
+HTML, CSS and JavaScript (more specifially Bootstrap, plotly.js, leaflet.js and d3.js) were used for the frontend of the dashboard.
 The entire application was deployed on Heroku.

+## Keywords
+python, ipynb, postgresql, ERD, jupyter notebook, interactive dashboard, Olympics Dashboard, JavaScript, HTML, CSS, Bootstrap, leaflet.js, plotly.js, d3.js.